force_table_of_contents #

 Many guides are considered as a deformer and the nearest few that meet the following criteria will be used:

-3. Minimum Length Ratio: Guides must be at least as long as this ratio to be considered.
-We do not want very short guides to drive the deformation of a long curve, since the tip of a curve could be inappropriately deformed by a small guides.
-The ratio is calculated by multiplying the curve length by this ratio, then comparing the prospetive guide to that value.
+$PI/2will allow a 180 degree angle (90 degrees on either side) between the guide and curve. - Minimum Length Ratio: Guides must be at least as long as this ratio to be considered.
+We do not want very short guides to drive the deformation of a long curve, since the tip of a curve could be inappropriately deformed by small guides.
+The ratio is calculated by multiplying the curve length by this ratio, then comparing the prospective guide to that value.

 We begin with the most aggressive capture criteria, but that will often result in many curves uncaptured.